VivekAndola/Power-Bi-Survey-Data-Analysis/README.md

 The analysis results are summarized as follows:

-- The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+- The company's sales have steadily increased over the past year, with a noticeable peak during the holiday season.
-- Product Category A is the best-performing category in terms of sales and revenue.
+- Product Category A is the best-performing category in sales and revenue.
 - Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

 ### Recommendations